 It can occur in both adults and children, although it is less common in children.
 Sometimes there may be no symptoms but in other cases it can cause someone to become very ill.

 - Loss of appetite

 - Feeling and being sick

-- Tummy pain
+- Tummy (abdominal) pain

 - Yellowing of the skin and eyes (jaundice)

-- Dark urine and pale poo
+- Dark urine and pale, grey-coloured stools

 Symptoms of chronic hepatitis B:

 These babies should receive the first vaccine as soon as possible after birth, and definitely within the first 24 hours of life.
-Sometimes the blood test can show that a mother is particularly infectious.
+Sometimes the blood test can show that a mother is highly infectious.
 If this is the case the child may be given another injection of specific hepatitis B immunoglobulin (HBIG) at birth, as well as the vaccine, to help them to fight the infection.
 This provides temporary immunity whilst waiting for the vaccine to work.
 HBIG should be given at the same time as the first vaccine or as close as possible to the vaccine within 24 hours of birth.